 There is one main research and development project: the TR900 tire recycling prototype.
 To date, management has determined that the related development costs that are not eligible for capitalization have been expensed and are recognized in operating, labour and manufacturing expenses.
-A total of \$725,775 [2010 - nil] was recognized in operating, labour and manufacturing expenses related to development costs.
+In 2011 \$725,775 [2010 - nil] was recognized in operating, labour and manufacturing expenses related to development costs.